leoservalli/Privilege-escalation-ASKEY/README.md

 image

-The command “tcpdump” present in the restricted shell do not handle correctly the -z flag, so it can be used to escalate privileges through the creation a local file in the /tmp directory on the router, and injecting packets through port 80 (used for the router's Web GUI) with the string ";/bin/bash" in order to be executed.
-By using “;/bin/bash” as injected string we can spawn a busybox/ash console, as seen on the next image:
+The command “tcpdump” present in the restricted shell do not handle correctly the -z flag, so it can be used to escalate privileges through the creation of a local file in the /tmp directory in the router, and injecting packets through port 80 (used for the router's Web GUI) with the string ";/bin/bash" in order to be executed.
+By using “;/bin/bash” as injected string we can spawn a busybox/ash console.

+As seen on the next image, we run a Bash/Expect script with this exploit:

 image